NoelChoffat/DnD_Game/README.md

-# Welcome to the DnD game!
+# Welcome to the DnD Game!
 ## Background
-We want to create a DnD game using Unity.
+We aim to create a DnD game using Unity.

 ## Code
-We dont got no code yet
+We don't have any code yet.
-We dont get paid
+We don't get paid.

-## basic concept
+## Basic Concept
-we want to make a Dungeons and Dragons game Interface wich can be customisable by the Player.
+We want to develop a Dungeons and Dragons game interface, which can be customized by the player.

-The Player should get the option to customize his health, stats and items.
+The player should have the option to customize their health, stats, and items.

-Its necassary to have one Player wich is the "leader(DungeonMaster)" of the Game, this Person can also create the map, spawn enemys and tells the story the Players are in.
+It's necessary to designate one player as the "Leader (Dungeon Master)" of the game.
+This individual is also responsible for creating the map, spawning enemies, and crafting the narrative that the players engage in.